layline-io/layline-doc/docs/migration-version2.md

 ---
-title: Migrating to version 2.0.x
+title: Migrating from v1.x to v2.0
-description: Guiding to migrate from version 1.x.x towards version 2.0.x
+description: Guiding to migrate from version 1.x towards version 2.0
 ---

 import Tabs from '@theme/Tabs';